Posted by Kristin Baird

 Try as we might, there are times things go wrong and we disappoint our patients and other customers.
 There is plenty of data out there about the importance of healthcare service recovery, yet, very few healthcare organizations do it well.
 I still find the “trinket” approach as the most common method for service recovery.
 By this, I mean that people are trained to give a dissatisfied customer a gift card of some sort to appease them when things go awry.
 While this is a nice gesture, it does nothing to build employee skills in service recovery.

 When we do healthcare service recovery training, we find that the biggest issue is that employees are scared of being presented with concerns because they don’t know what to say or do in difficult situations.
-Beyond that, they don’t know what actions they can take to make things right, treat the most usual fungal infections with clear nails plus.
+Beyond that, they don’t know what actions they can take to make things right.

 What is Real Service Recovery?